 |- Spitfire VIII A58-399 ex RAF JG432:

 RAF 548 Squadron: gear-up landing at Truscott 20 May 1945, burnt out.
-Pilot was extrcated but received severe burns.
+Pilot Warrant Officer H J Vassie (RAF) was rescued but received severe burns.

 Haslett collected these Spitfire parts in September 1971, using a barge to load them on a ship at the nearby coastline.
 They were shipped to Darwin and later used in other Spitfire restoration projects.
-In more recent years, Alex Wilson at Yunta SA has acquired five Spitfire projects around Australia including the remains of A58-399.
-As an indication of his determination, Alex has added to A58-399's residual parts by obtaining its parts previously used in other restoration projects but later replaced by better airframe components.
+In more recent years, Alex Wilson at Yunta SA has acquired five Spitfire crash parts collections from around Australia including the remains of A58-399.
+In February 2017 Alex Wilson, now living at Albury NSW had his restoration project of A58-399 added to the Australian civil aircraft Register as VH-ZPX.

 |- Spitfire VIII A58-300 ex RAF JF620: